MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Introduction

 \section{Introduction}

-The rapid proliferation of large language models (LLMs) such as ChatGPT~\cite{chatgpt}, LLaMA~\cite{touvron2023llama}, and Gemini~\cite{team2023gemini} has enabled high-quality text generation for tasks including question answering, content creation, and programming assistance~\cite{jo2023promise, austin2021program, perkins2023academic}.
-Alongside these advances, however, LLMs raise growing concerns regarding the authenticity, ownership, and responsible use of generated content.
-As synthetic text becomes increasingly indistinguishable from human-written material, content attribution has emerged as a critical mechanism for mitigating misinformation, protecting intellectual property, and enabling accountability in AI deployment~\cite{Reducing_Risks, sok_zhao}.
+The rapid adoption of large language models (LLMs) such as ChatGPT~\citep{chatgpt}, LLaMA~\citep{touvron2023llama}, and Gemini~\citep{team2023gemini} has enabled high-quality text generation for question answering, content creation, and programming assistance~\citep{jo2023promise, austin2021program, perkins2023academic}.
+At the same time, increasingly human-like synthetic text raises concerns about authenticity, ownership, and responsible use.
+Reliable content attribution has therefore become important for mitigating misinformation, protecting intellectual property, and supporting accountability in AI deployment~\citep{Reducing_Risks, sok_zhao}.

-Watermarking has emerged as one of the most promising strategies for verifying the provenance of LLM-generated content, by embedding imperceptible signals into generated outputs that can later be detected.
-Most existing LLM watermarking methods are designed to answer a binary question: whether a piece of content is watermarked~\cite{kirchenbauer2023watermark,Aaronson2023,christ2023undetectable,kuditipudi2023robust,Dathathri2024,hu2023unbiased,wu2023dipmark,liu2024an,zhao2025can,he2025theoretically}.
-Importantly, these schemes typically do not require access to the model or the prompt at detection time.
-Zero-bit watermarking methods can be broadly grouped into three categories.
-First, distortion-based reweighting approaches bias token logits (e.g., via context-seeded green/red partitions), thereby shifting the model’s output distribution~\cite{kirchenbauer2023watermark,zhao2023provable,liu2024an,zhao2025can}.
-Second, unbiased reweighting strategies apply step-wise reweighting while preserving the original distribution in expectation~\cite{hu2023unbiased,wu2023dipmark}.
-Third, distortion-free approaches embed the watermark during the sampling stage, ensuring that the token distribution remains unchanged by design~\cite{Aaronson2023,christ2023undetectable,kuditipudi2023robust,Dathathri2024,he2025theoretically}.
-A detailed discussion of zero-bit watermarking techniques is provided in the Appendix~\ref{related-zero-bit}.